Go Backpacking

 Remember the details

-Taking close-up shots of details is an excellent addition to any folder of travel photos, no matter where you go.
+Taking close-up shots of details is an excellent addition to any travel photo folder, no matter where you go.

 Coffee man in Zanzibar